Novice LP: Why We Love It and You Should Too

 At Barbell Logic we talk a lot about the “Novice Program” or the “Novice Linear Progression.”
 That’s because the novice program represents a physiologically-based, time-tested approach to strength training for those whom we call “novice” lifters.

-The term “Novice” and the Novice Program come from Mark Rippetoe’s works, Starting Strength (3rd ed) and Practical Programming for Strength Training (3d ed.) (written with master programmer, Coach Andy Baker).
+You can find an in-depth explanation of the term “Novice” and the Novice Program in Mark Rippetoe’s works, Starting Strength (3rd ed) and Practical Programming for Strength Training (3d ed.) (written with master programmer, Coach Andy Baker).
 These are must-read texts for details of both the physiology behind the program and its proper application.

 But we can sum things up a little bit for you.
 If you aren’t familiar with the Novice Program, take a few minutes to watch the videos below.
 In the first one, Bill Hannon explains what the Novice Program looks like.
 In the second video, Brent Carter dives into sets and reps, explaining why you will see so many “5s” in the Novice Program.